nikhilweee/vsleet-vscode/README.md

 https://marketplace.visualstudio.com/items?itemName=nikhilweee.vsleet

 - **⚠️** This extension is under active development.
+- **⚠️** Backward compatibility is not guaranteed.
 - **⚠️** This extension only supports `python3` for now.

 ## Features

 - Search and load problems directly from VS Code.
+- Load problem as a python file or jupyter notebook.
 - Test solution locally in your favourite editor.
 - Start with boilerplate complete with default tests.
 - Run and submit to leetcode directly from VS Code.